 - How about attachment styles?
-Do you believe we have similar or dissimilar attachment styles and do you believe this has any bearing on our relationship or how we interact with each other?
+Do you believe we have similar or dissimilar attachment styles, and do you think this has any bearing on our relationship or how we interact with each other?

 - How do you feel about our relationship with each other’s friends and family?
 How well do you believe we complement each other’s lives?
 Is this working, or could it be made better?